-Back to sleep function: While the part is in active state, the algorithm evaluates differential measurement between each new acceleration data point with the preceding one and evaluates it against the BTSTH threshold.
-When the differential measurement is less than BTSTH threshold, the back-to-sleep counter starts the count.
+While the part is in active state, the algorithm evaluates differential measurement between each new acceleration data point with the preceding one and evaluates it against the Back-to-Sleep Threshold (BTSTH).
+When the differential measurement is less than BTSTH threshold, the Back-to-Sleep Counter (BTSC) starts the count.
 Differential measurements are now calculated based on the difference between the current acceleration and the acceleration when the counter started.
 The part will report that motion has not occurred at the end of the count assuming each differential measurement has remained below the threshold.
 If at any moment during the count the differential measurement goes above the threshold, the counter will stop the count and the part will remain in active state.

-Figure 13 shows the latched response of the motion detection algorithm with BTS Timer (BTSC) set to 10 counts.
-Note how the difference between the acceleration sample marked in red and the one marked in green resulted in a differential measurements represented with orange bar being below the BTS threshold.
+Figure 14 shows the latched response of the motion detection algorithm with Back-to-Sleep Counter (BTSC) set to 10 counts.
+Note how the difference between the acceleration sample marked in red and the one marked in green resulted in a differential measurement represented with orange bar being below the Back-to-Sleep Threshold (BTSTH).
 At this point, the counter begins to count number of counts stored in BTSC register and the back-to-sleep algorithm will evaluate the difference between each new acceleration measurement and the measurement marked in green that will remain a reference measurement for the duration of the counter count.
-At the end of the count, assuming all differential measurements were below BTS threshold, as is the case in the example showed in Figure 13 an inactive mode will be reported.
+At the end of the count, assuming all differential measurements were below Back-to-Sleep Threshold (BTSTH), as is the case in the example showed in Figure 14, an inactive mode will be reported.